wjdittmar/medicalRecord/INSTALLATION.md

 #### Step 1: Update Environment variables

-Update the "MONGODB_URI" field with the URI of your MongoDB database.
+Update the "MONGODB_URI" field with the URI of your MongoDB database and "TEST_MONGODB_URI" with the URI of a MongoDB for testing
 Update the "ACCESS_TOKEN_SECRET" fields with a string for signing jwt

 #### Step 2: Install Backend Dependencies